John0Parker/soloProject/README.md

 GitHub repo link:
 https://github.com/John0Parker/soloProject/tree/main

+New Programming Concept(s) I'm Planning to Learn:
+-Become more experienced with GitHub
+-Login & Reg with JavaScript

 Product backlog:

+-Additional Card Types: I'm going to begin with only 3 of the 7 primary card types (no disrespect to 'Battle' but I'm not including it due to it being introduced this year).
+ I wanted to include all 7 primary card types, but minimum viable product and all.

 -Search feature: while I'm going to start small by only allowing users to navigate to a specific card's details via a list, I want to add a search field that allows users to input text and choose search type from a dropdown menu (e.g. card name, keyword ability, card body text)